SIEM is now a $2 Billion industry, but only 21.9% of those companies are getting value from their SIEM, according to a recent survey.

 - Alert specific investigation pages

-- Critical information highlighted at a glance, with actionable insights and context
+- Critical information highlighted at a glance, with actionable insights and rich context

 - Integration into your SIEM workflow

-That’s just the beginning of investigating suspicious behavior and activity with Varonis and your SIEM.
-DatAlert can kick off a script to disable the user account and shut down the attack as soon as it is first detected – in which case, that hacker might not have been able to get to the payroll files at all!
+That’s just the beginning of investigating cybersecurity alerts with Varonis and your SIEM.
+Varonis can kick off a script to disable the user account and shut down the attack as soon as it’s detected – in which case, that hacker might not have been able to get to the payroll files at all!

 OK, I’m Ready to Get Started!